West Florida Argonauts football: Facilities

 Pen Air Field is a stadium located on the campus of the University of West Florida in Pensacola, Florida and the home of the West Florida Argonauts football program.
 The field was built in February 2016 and was used mainly for practices for the football team.

 For the first six years of the program's history, the home games were played at Blue Wahoos Stadium until there was a scheduling conflict with one game in 2021 with Pensacola Blue Wahoos.
 On February 28, 2022, the university announced that they moved all the home games for the 2022 season to Pen Air Field, in hope to also increase student attendance.

 The first game held at Pen Air Field was on September 11, 2021, against Southwest Baptist, where the Argonauts defeated the Bearcats, 63–14.
 The attendance to the game was 5,463.
 The university installed portable bleachers, video board, play clocks and fans around the field.

+The 120-yard surface serves as both the home field and primary practice facility for the football program and is also utilized by the university’s strength and conditioning staff for all 15 intercollegiate sports.
+In September 2016, the university announced a $1 million gift from Pen Air Credit Union to support the football program and secure naming rights for the facility.

+Pen Air Field has since hosted UWF regular season games and multiple NCAA Division II Football Championship playoff contests.
+In addition to collegiate athletics, the venue has been used for youth flag football, combines, university functions, and community events.
+In 2023, the field was upgraded with a new custom AstroTurf playing surface featuring updated design elements and team branding.

+The facility is currently undergoing redevelopment as Darrell Gooden Stadium is being constructed around the existing field.
+The stadium is scheduled to open in fall 2027 and is expected to accommodate approximately 10,000 spectators, including 7,500 permanent seats, along with premium seating, club areas, and suites.
+As part of the phased development, an 85-foot by 30-foot high-definition LED video board will be installed in the north end zone in summer 2026 to enhance the game-day experience.

+Future non-conference opponents

+Announced schedules as of August 4, 2026.